ic1149/quicktraintimes/readme.md

 [open web demo here](https://ic1149.github.io/qtt-demo)

-**Please note the web demo DOES NOT function!**
+This is a web demo of the app that runs in your browser, using web assembly.

-The web demo is simply an illustration of the interface.
-You can try using the Settings and Config QTT pages.
-Install the app to actually use it.
-This is due to limitations of the Fyne toolkit used.
+Please bear in min the performance is not as good as a native app.

 ## How to use the app